yohaneneumann/propertyHunters/README.md

 # Real Estate Website (College Project - Internet Applications Development Module)

-The project consists of a design document describing the overall website structure, describing each page in the website and including a prototype for the proposed web site.
+The project consists of a design document describing the overall website structure, describing each page in the website and including a prototype for the proposed web site.<br/>

 This project required the use of HTML, CSS and PHP to develop a database driven website that includes the following functionality:
 • dynamically generated property / services information